 Negotiable FIs are issued directly to individual participants, who exchange them for authorized supplemental foods at retail stores approved as vendors by the State agency.
 Three types of systems are used to redeem the FIs: voucher systems, check systems, and electronic benefits transfer (EBT) systems.
 In a voucher system, the vendor submits the FIs directly to the State agency for payment; in a check system, vendors deposit FIs to their bank accounts and the State reimburses them through their banks; and in an EBT system, payment is transmitted to the vendor's financial institution via an Automated Clearing House process.
 Generally, a participant must use an FI within 30 days of the first date of use printed on the FI, and the vendor must submit the FI for payment within 60 days of that date.
-For EBT systems, the benefit balance associated with an EBT card is set up to be active for a 30-day period.
+For EBT systems, the benefit balance associated with the EBT card or the EBT account cannot be redeemed after the end date specifically authorized by the State agency management information system.

-Negotiable cash-value vouchers (CVV) are issued directly to participants, who exchange them for authorized fruits and vegetables at WIC-authorized retail stores and with farmers authorized by the State agency (if the State agency elects to authorize farmers).
+Negotiable cash-value vouchers (CVV) are issued directly to participants, who exchange them for authorized fruits and vegetables at WIC-authorized retail stores and with farmers or farmers' markets authorized by the State agency (if the State agency elects to authorize farmers or farmers' markets).
 FIs and CVVs share several features.
 Both may be used in either a voucher or a check system.
 Both are negotiable for stated periods of time; a participant must generally use a FI or CVV within 30 days of the first date of use printed on the instrument, and a vendor must submit a CVV for payment within 60 days of that date.
 Unlike FIs, however, CVVs are issued with face values in standard denominations.
 Under EBT systems, the CVV (or Benefit) is established as a separate food category with a benefit unit of dollars rather than food quantities.
 No additional EBT card or voucher is issued by the State agency.

 Each FI or CVV issued to a participant must have a unique serial number.
 A State agency is required to determine the ultimate disposition of all FIs and CVVs by serial number within 120 days of the first valid date for participant use.
 The State agency must adjust previously reported obligations for WIC food costs in order to account for actual FI or CVV redemptions and other changes in the status of FIs or CVVs.
-For EBT, the CVV benefit is accounted for as a unique benefit in the same manner as other food items in their food balance associated with an EBT card.
+For EBT, the CVV benefit is accounted for as a unique benefit in the same manner as other food items in their food balance associated with an EBT card using a unique serial number assigned to the food benefit associated with an EBT card or account.
+Because WIC EBT uses off-line and on-line technology, the card number represents the unique serial number for off-line benefit tracking, while a unique benefit identification (ID) number is used for on-line tracking.
 This generally is a unique number associated with the entire electronic food benefit, including the CVV food category issued for the month.